7abushahla/Muharaf-Writer-Identification/README.md

 ### Dataset Metadata and Excel File

-The manual labeling process used the **Muharaf Dataset**, which originally contained partially labeled and noisy metadata.
+The manual labeling process used the public part of the Muharaf Dataset ([Muharaf-public](https://zenodo.org/records/11492215)),which was the portion accessible to us and originally contained partially labeled and noisy metadata.
+This was the portion accessible to us.
 To address this, we consolidated all metadata into a structured Excel file.

 **File Location**: `manual_labeling/`
 **File Details**: